Hackers Are Targeting Routers — Is Yours at Risk? Better find out.

 Second stage.
 Targeting you by router type, profile.

 The malware that’s on the deceptive websites hoping for one of two situations:

-- That you're using one of many routers which has "out-of-date" firmware.
+- That you’re using one of many routers which have “out-of-date” firmware.

 - Your router has easy-to-break security due to either weak or, even worse, default administrative password—meaning you kept the password your router came with and never bothered to update it.
 To seasoned hackers, that’s along the lines of using the word “password” as a password.